-- Dump and examine the internal trace messages, if being used, or examine the syslogd file to determine which group is being registered incorrectly, and modify the first-tier load balancer to remove the group or ensure that the group is included in the Advisor cross_sysplex_list or intermediary_node_list configuration statement and contains members for each of the sites. - Ensure that a first-tier load balancer is configured to connect to the Advisor. - Dump and examine the internal trace messages, if being used, or examine the syslogd file to determine which first-tier load balancer application groups are registered, and modify the second-tier load balancer configuration to ensure that its groups match the registered first-tier load balancer application groups. - Dump and examine the internal trace messages, if being used, or examine the syslogd file to determine which group is being registered without a port and modify the load balancer configuration to specify a port for that group.
+- Dump and examine the internal trace messages, if being used, or examine the syslogd file to determine which group is being registered incorrectly, and modify the first-tier load balancer to remove the group or ensure that the group is included in the Advisor cross_sysplex_list or intermediary_node_list configuration statement and contains members for each of the sites. - Dump and examine the internal trace messages, if being used, or examine the syslogd file to determine which groups are being registered incorrectly for an Active/Query workload, and modify the first-tier load balancer to ensure all members for the workload are configured in a single group. - Ensure that a first-tier load balancer is configured to connect to the Advisor. - Dump and examine the internal trace messages, if being used, or examine the syslogd file to determine which first-tier load balancer application groups are registered, and modify the second-tier load balancer configuration to ensure that its groups match the registered first-tier load balancer application groups. - Dump and examine the internal trace messages, if being used, or examine the syslogd file to determine which group is being registered without a port and modify the load balancer configuration to specify a port for that group.

-See Chapter 6, "Multi-site Workload Lifeline configuration statements," on page 71 for more information about configuration statements and parameters.
+See Chapter 6, "Multi-site Workload Lifeline configuration statements," on page 85 for more information about configuration statements and parameters.